 You and/or others who know your child may have questions or concerns about his or her development.
-Your pediatrician, we Highlight or preschool teacher can help to answer your questions and suggest next steps.
+Your pediatrician, we lichild clinic staff, or preschool teacher can help to answer your questions and suggest next steps.
 It may be that no next steps are necessary as your child is developing within the normal range.
-However, if there is concern, you can contact your local school system's director of Special Education programs for a diagnostic screening at no cost to you through the ID-A processical led Child lind.
-This screening will help you confirm whether or not a disability or be ay exists.
-(Todal public school systems are required to conduct Child lind to locate and identify children and students from birth - 21.)
-The Superintendent of Schools' office can tell you now to reach this individual.
+However, if there is concern, you can contact your local school system's director of Special Education programs for a diagnostic screening at no cost to you through the IDEA process called Child lind.
+This screening will help you confirm whether or not a disability or dolly exists.
+(Tocal public school systems are required to conduct Child Tino to locate and identify children and students from birth = 21) The Superintendent of Schools' office can tell you now to reach this individual.
 Your local school system may also have a staff member whose job is exclusively to coordinate preschool special education referrals.